-The future of the desktop phone
+The future of the desktop phone: Situational Player!

 In professional sports, you often hear the term Situational Player.
 This usually means that a player has demonstrated exceptional performance in a narrowly defined set of circumstances, but doesn’t have the skills to be a “full-time” player.
-In football, it might be that guy who is put into the game as a running back for third and short yardage situations.
+In football, it might be that guy who is put into the game as a running back for third and short-yardage situations.
 In baseball, you might see a player inserted into the game “for defensive purposes” late in a game when his team is defending a slim lead.
 You may also see older baseball players who have lost a step to be used situationally, because they have great success in the past against a specific pitcher, or against pitchers who rely heavily on a particular pitch, like a knuckleball.
 Such may be the fate of the desktop phone.

 I believe that this is where the Desktop Phone is headed.
 It will never be fully retired, but it will be relegated to those situations where someone knows they are going to be planted at their desk for a long period of time.
 Most other times, their mobile device will be their first choice for placing or receiving calls.
 In fact, Frost & Sullivan projects that IP desk phone sales will continue to increase for the foreseeable future.
-They also stated that more than half of those telephones will be deployed in conjunction with hosted or cloud based systems by 2021.
+They also stated that more than half of those telephones will be deployed in conjunction with hosted or cloud-based systems by 2021.
 So, the desktop phone is not going anywhere.

-Desktop phones may always have a place
+Desktop phones may always have a place in the future

 There will always be places where a desktop phone is the right solution, such as at a nurses’ station, a security desk, or a hotel desk.
 In those cases, the call is being directed to a service station, and the caller expects the call answered by the person at that location, not by somebody who is wandering the grounds.
 Conference rooms will also always have some sort of communications endpoint associated with them.
 That may be an IP Desktop Phone or some sort of “room oriented” system, but there will always be something there.